anika81199/Multiple-Client-Server-System/ReadMe.md

 ### Client-side

 * `socket.socket()` used to create a socket object for client, namely, `ClientMultiSocket`.
-* Using `socket.gethostbyname(hostName)` we accessed the IPv4 address of the machine on which the client program is running (assuming they both are running on the same machine), and stored it in `host`.
+* Using `socket.gethostbyname(hostName)` the IPv4 address of the machine on which the client program is running (assuming they both are running on the same machine) is accessed, and stored in `host`.
 Also, reserved a particular `port` number in the machine, for e.g., `5000`.
-* Then using `ClientMultiSocket.connect((host,port))` we connected the HOST and PORT to the server socket.
+* Then using `ClientMultiSocket.connect((host,port))` the HOST and PORT are connected to the server socket.
 * Certain printing statements are implemented to make the program user-friendly.
 * Client's response to the question,**"Are you ready to play?"** gets stored in a variable `message` and sent to the server via `ClientMultiSocket.send(message.encode())`.
 * `ClientMultiSocket.send(name.encode())` sends the name of the client to the server's terminal.